juno-fx/Helios/README.md

 > connect to the http endpoint can access the desktop as that user.
 For proper security, we recommend using a
 > reverse proxy with authentication in front of Helios.
 This can be done using Nginx, Traefik, or any other
 > reverse proxy that supports authentication.
+>
+> Security is a very important part of any deployment and it isn't a one size fits all solution.
+Instead of shipping
+> Helios with a specific authentication method, we leave it up to the user to implement their own security measures
+> that best fit their deployment.
+This allows for more flexibility and customization in how Helios is used.

 ### Ports